A Greenwich Peninsula Walk

 london-footprints.co.uk

 A 6 mile circular walk from Maze Hill Station around the Greenwich Peninsula.
-Route is also accessable from North Greenwich Station (Jubilee line).
+Route is accessable from North Greenwich Station (Jubilee line) which can also be an early finish point.
 Take a map to identify sites on the north side as you walk the Thames Path.
+This walk is not recommended at present due to building works in the area.

 At the end of the street go right along Trafalgar Road.
 Right into Tyler Street crossing Tyler Green.
 At the end left into Woodlands Park Road then left along Colomb Street.